KubaO/TinyEXE/README.md

 Public Function wWinMain(ByVal hInstance As LongPtr, ByVal hPrevInstance As LongPtr, _
                          ByVal pCmdLine As LongPtr, ByVal nCmdShow As Long) As Long

-    'CoInitializeEx(0, COINIT_APARTMENTTHREADED) 'Uncomment to use anything with COM
+    'CoInitializeEx 0, COINIT_APARTMENTTHREADED 'Uncomment to use anything with COM

-    Dim hr As Long = S_OK

     Dim wcex As WNDCLASSEX
     wcex.cbSize = LenB(wcex)
     wcex.style = CS_HREDRAW Or CS_VREDRAW Or CS_DBLCLKS